Linear models of strip-type roughness: Discussion and concluding remarks

-Like all other analyses of the linearised Navier-Stokes operator, the present approach yields useful insight but has its limitations.
-The ability of a one-equation turbulence equipped with a nonlinear Reynolds stress model to capture the unsteady, meandering motion of secondary structure may be questioned.
-A more extensive evaluation of RANS-based methods, including turbulence models, Reynolds stress models, compared with high-fidelity simulations is certainly warranted, although it must be pointed out that the SA-QCR does seem to capture fairly well the anisotropic nature of the Reynolds stress tensor in square-duct flow \citep{modesti2020priori}.
-It is also unclear how sensible is the streamwise independence assumption used here when secondary motions display a strong meandering \citep{kevin2019}.
-Further, given that predictions are in good agreement with experimental results, linear mechanisms may be in fact dominant.
-However, the importance of nonlinear effects in altering the structure of secondary flows is not clearly understood.
+{Further, the importance of nonlinear effects neglected in the present linear framework in altering the structure of secondary flows is not clearly understood.
+Convergence of the expansion \eqref{lineardecomposition} for finite amplitude surface perturbations should be examined}.
 Analyses of the streamwise vorticity budget for ridge-type roughness \citep{castro2024} shows that nonlinear effects appear significant near sharp geometric features, and similar conclusions might apply to regions where roughness properties vary sharply.
-Nonlinear effects must also be introduced in order to predict the change in drag {\citep{ZampinoPhD}}, since a third limitation of the present linear approach is that it offers no insight into the dependence of drag on the surface properties.
-This would be highly useful for predicting the drag of real-world surfaces, which is currently a topic of active research.
-The perturbation velocities calculated at first order do allow dispersive stresses and the associated increase in drag to be evaluated.
-However, the change in total drag is a second order term of the difference between the roughness of the two strips and additional terms not captured by the linear model are required.
+Nonlinear effects must also be introduced in order to predict the change in drag {\citep{ZampinoPhD}}, since the {one further limitation} of the present linear approach is that it offers no insight into the dependence of drag on the surface properties.
+This would be highly useful for predicting the drag of real-world surfaces, which is currently a topic of active research. {Clearly, the question is whether classical turbulence models and established rough-wall treatment strategies may adequately capture the drag characteristics of heterogeneous surfaces.
+A possible avenue forward would be to by-pass these modelling strategies and the small-amplitude assumption and instead adopt the framework reviewed in \citet{Zare.2020} to model the second-order statistics of the velocity fluctuations from the response of the linearised Navier-Stokes subjected to a structured stochastic forcing.
+However, the extension of this framework to rough surfaces would need to be considered first.}

 \textbf{Data access statement}: All data supporting this study will be openly available from the University of Southampton repository.\\

 \textbf{Acknowledgments}: We acknowledge funding from EPSRC (Grant ref: EP/V00199X/1).
 We are grateful for the insightful discussions with Prof Ian Castro and Prof Jae-Wook Kim.